WenXian15/easyUVM/README.txt

     uvm_field_int: registers a variable in the UVM factory.
 This macro provides functions like copy(), compare() and print()
     uvm_info: prints messages during simulation time in the environment
     uvm_error: this macro sends messages with error logs

+Virtual method
+- Use virtual method whenever you can